richpeck/exception_handler/README.md

       }
     }

-This just recreates the declarations in our gem.
+This just recreates the declarations in our gem, so may remove it.
+We figured if you're raising custom exceptions, you may wish to keep them with `ExceptionHandler`'s config, rather than separate.

 ---